SourceFlow

 Face Card

-The gap between a "submitted" application and the trash folder has never been thinner.
+The gap between a "submitted" application and the email junk folder has never been thinner.
 For high-level digital, tech and data professionals, technical brilliance is no longer enough to guarantee a human eyes-on review.

 You could be a visionary Creative Director, an elite Software Engineer or a Senior Analyst – yet many top candidates are being "ghosted" by algorithms before their credentials ever reach a hiring manager.